jxxcarlson/minilatex-b/src/Architecture.md

 # Architecture of the MiniLaTeX Compiler

-The MiniLaTeX provides two mddules, `MiniLaTeX` and `LaTeXMsg`.
+The MiniLaTeX provides two modules, `MiniLaTeX` and `LaTeXMsg`.
 The function

 ```elm